foundry-vtt-community/wiki.js/development/api/settings.md

 - `config` defaults to `undefined` which behaves the same as `false`
 - `requiresReload` is useful for settings that make changes during the `init` or `setup` hooks.
 - `scope` defaults to "client"
-- You can pass a data model as the `type` for complex settings that need data validation.
+- You can pass a data model or data field as the `type` for complex settings that need data validation.
-- `filePicker`
+- `filePicker` restricts what kinds of files can be chosen for the setting

 #### Setting Types